NickLittman/ably-confluent-start/README.md

 ### Step 1: Create Ably Account

-- Navigate to [Ably](https://ably.com/sign-up) and sign up for an account.
+1. Navigate to [Ably](https://ably.com/sign-up) and sign up for an account.
+2. Create a new app (name it anything you'd like)
+3. In the getting started tab, copy your API key for later when we add it to our .env

 ### Step 2: Create Confluent Account